driverag22/earthMoonProblem_Alg/README.md

 make
 make run
 ```
-The graph you want to check biplanarity of can be described in `cpp/main.cpp`, check `biplanarityTester.h`
+The graph you want to check biplanarity of can be described in `cpp/main.cpp`, check `helperFunctions.h`
-to see the different graphs that can be used (path, cycle and complete) and operations
-that can be applied on them (removeVertex, strongProduct).
+to see the different graphs that can be used (path, cycle and complete) and operations that can be applied on them (removeVertex, strongProduct).

 You can also manually define the graph.